MilesCranmer/paper-style-checkers/README.md

 Using the text, I send it to [Grammarly](https://app.grammarly.com/), and correct the mistakes by hand.
-You can also try [hemingway](http://www.hemingwayapp.com/), but this often seems too extreme for academic writing (and I find it dissuades a healthy amount of sentence variety).
+You can also try [hemingway](http://www.hemingwayapp.com/), but this often seems too extreme for academic writing (and I find it dissuades a healthy amount of sentence type variety).

 It might also be wise sometimes to comment-out section headers and some figures ahead of time, using a command like:
 ```